What is the CIA Triad? Definition, Importance, & Examples

 Availability

-Just as it is important that unauthorized users are kept out of an organization’s data, data should be available to authorized users whenever they require it.
+Just as unauthorized users must be kept out of an organization’s data, data should be available to legitimate users whenever required.
 This means keeping systems, networks, and devices up and running.

-All of these concepts are important on their own to security professionals of all kinds.
-The reason these three concepts are grouped into a triad is so information security professionals can think of the relationship between them, how they overlap, and how they oppose one another.
+All of these concepts are important to security professionals.
+However, these three concepts are grouped into a triad so information security professionals can consider their relationship, how they overlap, and how they oppose one another.
 Looking at the tension between the three legs of the triad can help security professionals determine their infosec priorities and processes.

-The CIA triad provides organizations with a clear and comprehensive checklist to evaluate their incident response plan in the event of a cyber breach.
-The CIA triad is especially important for navigating sources of vulnerabilities and helping discover what went wrong after a network has been compromised.
-From there, this information can be used to help inform weak points, address vulnerabilities, and identify areas of strength.
+The CIA triad provides organizations with a clear and comprehensive checklist to evaluate their incident response plan during a cyber breach.
+It is especially important for navigating sources of vulnerabilities and helping discover what went wrong after a network has been compromised.
+From there, this information can help inform weak points, address vulnerabilities, and identify areas of strength.

-Think of logging into an e-commerce site to check your orders and make an additional purpose.
-The e-commerce site uses the three principles of the CIA triad in the following ways:
+Think of logging into an e-commerce site to check your orders and make an additional purchase?
+The e-commerce site will use the three principles of the CIA triad in the following ways:

 - Confidentiality: When you log in, you’re asked for a password.
 If it’s been a while since your last log-in, you may be asked to input a code that’s been sent to you or some other form of two-factor authentication.